grtensor/grtensor/README.md

 GRTensorIII for Maple
 =================================
 Version 2.1.5 June 1, 2017
+- fix issue#19 (allow any option to be set in init file)

+Version 2.1.6 June 1, 2017
+- add grcalcd/gralterd to combine display function

+Version 2.1.5 June 1, 2017
 - remove RayCh vector operator until it can be re-verified

 Version 2.1.4, May 30, 2017